 Instituto Cultural de Cabañas

-Standing proudly at the east end of the brilliant Plaza Tapatía is another of Guadalajara’s architectural gems.
-Inside its enchanting...
+Standing proudly at the eastern end of the brilliant Plaza Tapatía is one of Guadalajara’s architectural icons – a Unesco World Heritage...

 Café Galería André Breton